Handling Media Inquiries

 Vice President of Marketing and Communications Wes Sumner, DBA serves as the official spokesperson of Florida Tech.
 Dr. Sumner communicates university positions on issues of campus-wide impact and handles matters that are potentially controversial or sensitive.
 Notify Dr. Sumner immediately of situations that are of this nature.
 Contact him at 321-674-6218 or firstname.lastname@example.org.

-Adam Lowenstein, news bureau chief, is responsible for fielding media inquires and responding to requests for media access to faculty experts and/or campus facilities/locations.
+Adam Lowenstein, director of media communications, is responsible for fielding media inquires and responding to requests for media access to faculty experts and/or campus facilities/locations.
 If a member of the media reaches out to you directly for an interview regarding your subject matter expertise, please involve Adam as soon as possible.
 Contact him 321-674-8964 or email@example.com.

 What are the Policies Concerning Access?